 Nurse Residency Program

 Thank you for your interest in our Nurse Residency Program, a program focused on the New Graduate Nurse.
-Our Residency Program for Fall 2017 begins in August.
+Our Residency Program is offered twice per year – Winter and Summer.
 Please review the specific dates pertinent to our Program below.

-- Nurse Resident positions will be posted on Wednesday, May 24, 2017.
+- Nurse Resident positions will be posted November 19, 2018.
 Positions may close externally based on applicant volume.
-However, positions will remain open to internal applicants for the 5 day union posting period.
+However, positions will remain open to internal applicants for the five (5) day union-posting period.
 You are encouraged to apply as soon as possible.

-- To be considered, you must submit an employment application at www.palomarhealth.org/careers and complete the Behavioral Interview Survey.
-We recommend you submit your resume and cover letter along with your complete online application.
+- Interested persons must submit an employment application at www.palomarhealth.org/careers and complete the Behavioral Interview Survey.

-- Please include your NCLEX date if you do not have your CA RN licensure.
+- Please include your NCLEX date if you do not have your CA RN license. *You must have your CA RN license by the program start date.

-- Current employees must submit a transfer application.
+- Current employees must submit a Transfer Request.

 - Pathmakers must complete an external job application.